MJets

 MJets is a business jet charter airline based in Thailand.

 The company was established 2007 as Minor Aviation by William Heinecke and Nishita Shah.
-As well as aircraft charter and management the company also has a maintenance operation.
+As well as aircraft charter and management, the company also has a maintenance operation.

-The airline also operates a Fixed Base Operation at Donmueng, Thailand, New Delhi, India and in Yangon, Myanmar.
+The airline has a fixed base operation at Donmueng, Thailand, New Delhi, India and in Yangon, Myanmar.

 Fleet

 MJets' fleet consists of the following aircraft: